breimanntools/aaanalysis/docs/source/index/citations.rst

 .. _citations:

-If you use 'AAanalysis' in your work, please cite the respective publication:
+If you use 'AAanalysis' in your work, please cite the respective publication as follows:

 **AAclust**:
    [Citation details and link if available]